Quick CV Dropoff

 Send us your CV to be considered for one of our open roles

-Lawyers returning to work and gaining experience
+Lawyers returning to work and gaining experience.

-Lawyers seeking project work
+Candidates seeking project work.

-Lawyers transitioning to a different area of law
+Lawyers transitioning to a different area of law.

-Newly qualified (NQ) Solicitors trying new disciplines
+Newly qualified (NQ) Solicitors exploring new disciplines.

-Candidates wanting flexibility
+Candidates wanting flexibility.

-Candidates not looking to work all year round
+Candidates not looking to work all year round.

-It’s ill-advised to leave a full-time position expecting to earn from a locum assignment immediately.
 We encourage legal candidates to contact us if they decide to pursue a locum role, to discuss the best approach.

 Legal locums are expected to display greater flexibility than their permanent counterparts.
 For instance, as a locum, you may be tasked with project work or asked to support with ad-hoc responsibilities.
 A significant portion of our roles result from increased workloads, and as a locum, it’s your job to alleviate that.